markjprice/cs9dotnet5/errata.md

 If you find any mistakes in the fifth edition, C# 9 and .NET 5, or if you have suggestions for improvements, then please raise an issue in this repository or email me at markjprice (at) gmail.com.

+## A message from a reader

+Hi!
+This isn't an errata.

+I know that I've submitted a few potential errata, but I just wanted to say that this is one of the most cleanly written programming books I've read in quite a while.
+The author clearly cares about the quality of his book and takes time to anticipate what a reader might run into.
+It is a pleasure working through it.
+Keep up the great work!

+I hope you share this comment with the author to let him know that is work is greatly enjoyed and appreciated.

 ## Page 51 - Comparing double and decimal types

 In the book, I say that the `double` type has some special static members, including one named `Infinity`.
 This is wrong.
 There are two members named `PositiveInfinity` and `NegativeInfinity`.